yezyilomo/django-restql/docs/mutating_data.md

         fields = ["id", "name", "age", "study_partners"]
 ```

-You can see that we have passed `self` to `NestedField` just like in `Student` model, this means that `study_partners` field is a self referencing field.

-The other important thing here is `exclude=["study_partners"]`, this excludes the field `study_partners` on a nested field to avoid recursion error if the self reference is cyclic.
+Key Points:

+- Passing `"self"` to `NestedField` tells **Django RESTQL** that this nested field should use the same serializer it’s declared in.

+- Self-referencing relationships can be cyclic, leading to infinite nesting.
+    Using `exclude=["study_partners"]` prevents the nested serializer from including `study_partners` again inside itself.

 ## NestedField kwargs

-`NestedField` accepts extra kwargs in addition to those accepted by a serializer, these extra kwargs can be used to do more customizations on a nested field as explained below.
+`NestedField` supports additional keyword arguments (kwargs) beyond those accepted by a serializer.
+These kwargs allows extra customizations when working with nested fields.

 ### accept_pk kwarg
+**Default:** `False`

+**Applies to:** ForeignKey relations only

+When set to `True`, `accept_pk` lets you update a nested field using the **primary key (pk/id)** of an existing resource instead of sending the full nested object.
-`accept_pk=True` is used if you want to be able to update nested field by using pk/id of existing data(basically associate existing nested resource with the parent resource).
-This applies to foreign key relations only.
-The default value for `accept_pk` is `False`.
+This is useful when you want to associate an existing resource with the parent resource without re-sending all its data.

 Below is an example showing how to use `accept_pk` kwarg.